 A superbly specified 4K camcorder, the FDR-AX700 has a one-inch Exmor RS CMOS sensor, and shoots 4K video in both SDR and HLG (Hybrid Log-Gamma) HDR.
 Features include a 12x zoom, big 3.5-inch viewfinder, dual SD card slots, and advanced phase detection AF.
 The FDR-AX700 uses XAVC S for both 4K and HD recording, with 100 Mbps for 4K, and 50 Mbps for 1080p.
 It will also shoot in 1080p at 120 fps.
 The brand’s BIONZ X image processor keeps images crisp.
 The FDR-AX700 is one of the best camcorders for keen videographers and even aspiring filmmakers.
 A standard SMPTE timecode can be included on recordings.
 Trick replay includes Super Slow Motion.

-Known as a Legria in Europe,, the Vixia HF G60 is the latest 4K model for serious enthusiasts and semi professional.
+The Legria HF G60 is the latest 4K model for serious enthusiasts and semi professional.
 It not only shoots 4K, but has a big 1in sensor and a nine-blade diaphragm that is going to give your footage a more cinematic look than smaller models.
 However, with its familiar layout, this is definitely a good step-up model for someone who has used more basic camcorders.
 There is a 15x zoom lens with five-axis image stabilization, and a flip-out 3in touchscreen - as well as a tiltable eyelevel finder.
 Another useful feature is that there are two SD card slots.